5 Best Credit Cards for Credit Scores of 650-700

 This card comes with an introductory interest rate on new purchases of 0%.
 After the intro period ends, your interest rate on new purchases will go up.
 So be careful to pay off your entire balance each month.

 The card also rewards good credit behavior: You'll be able to increase your credit limit after making your first five monthly payments on time.

 On the down side, this card does charge an annual fee, though it is a low one at $39.

 3. Discover it® Chrome for Students

 If you're a college student, you might have limited or fair credit.
 The Discover it® Chrome for Students card will give you a chance to build your credit score while also providing cash-back rewards and extra bonuses if you can pull down good grades.

 If you're a good student, the Discover it® Chrome for Students will provide you with an extra $20 cash-back bonus at the end of the year.
 You will need to have a GPA of 3.0 or higher.

 The card comes with an introductory APR of 0% on new purchases for six months, before adjusting to a higher rate, depending on your credit score.
 The card comes with no annual fee.

 Chase's Slate® card doesn't come with a rewards program.
 But it is a top card if you happen to have existing credit-card debt.
 That's because the Chase Slate® card offers a $0 introductory balance transfer fee if you transfer credit-card debt from an existing card onto your new Chase Slate® card within the first 60 days after your open your account.

 The Chase Slate® card also comes with an introductory interest rate of 0% on new purchases and balance transfers for the first 15 months after you open your account.
-After the intro period ends, your rate will rise from 13.24% to 23.24%, depending on your credit score.
+After the intro period ends, your rate will rise, depending on your credit score.
 You also won't have to worry about an annual fee; the Chase Slate® card doesn't charge one.